Quin Snyder: Philadelphia 76ers (2010–2011)

 Snyder became a player development coach for the Philadelphia 76ers of the NBA on June 11, 2010, working under Doug Collins.
 Soon afterward, Snyder began training draft prospects in workouts preceding the 2010 NBA draft, including future 76ers player Evan Turner.
 The 76ers finished 41–41 in the 2010–11 season.

 Los Angeles Lakers (2011–2012)

 On July 1, 2011, NBA team Los Angeles Lakers hired Snyder as an assistant under coach Mike Brown.
 In a season shortened by a lockout, the Lakers finished the 2011–12 season in first place in the Pacific Division with a 41–25 record.
 The Lakers advanced to the Western Conference semi-finals.

 CSKA Moscow (2012–2013)

-On July 8, 2012, the European powerhouse team CSKA Moscow of the Russian Professional Basketball League hired Snyder as the head assistant coach under Ettore Messina.
-CSKA reached the Euroleague Final Four this season, but lost to eventual champion Olympiacos Piraeus in the semi-final round.
+On July 8, 2012, the Russian Professional Basketball League team CSKA Moscow hired Snyder as the head assistant coach under Ettore Messina.
+CSKA reached the Euroleague Final Four this season, but lost to eventual champion Olympiacos in the semi-final round.